samuelyuan/GoMueller/README.md

 # GoMueller

-Go Mueller is an Android application, which can record users’ exercise habits at RPI's Mueller Center or any other athletic facilities.
+Go Mueller is an Android exercising application, which can record users’ exercise habits at RPI's Mueller Center or any other athletic facilities.

 #### Team Members: